Acquisition and Disposal

-A. The Board of Trustees policy requires written competitive quotations for purchases of $10,000 to $24,999.
+The Board of Trustees policy requires written competitive quotations for purchases of $5,000 to $24,999.
 It requires competitive sealed bids for purchases of $25,000 and greater.

-Q. What is the benefit of a Purchasing Card and how can I get one?
+What are the benefits of a Purchasing Card and how can I get one?

-A. This program will provide departments and/or designated individuals with a Visa credit card to make timely and efficient acquisitions of small dollar purchases.
+The Purchasing Card program will provide departments and/or designated individuals with a Visa credit card to make timely and efficient acquisitions of small dollar purchases.
 All charges are billed directly to the University.
-This credit card is used much like a personal credit card, but is intended for business use only and will have some restrictions.
-Visit the Purchasing Card Program page for additional information, then complete and submit an Enrollment Application to participate in the program.
+This credit card is used much like a personal credit card, but it is intended for business use only and will have some restrictions.
+Visit the Purchasing Card program page for additional information, then complete and submit an application to participate in the program.

-A. Purchasing Services is responsible for the orderly disposal of surplus, obsolete and worn out equipment (GVSU Procedures Manual, Section 6).
-All items acquired by University departments, regardless of funding source, are considered property of the University and subject to the University's Property Disposal policy and procedures.
-Contact Purchasing at 616/331-2283 if you have any questions or need assistance.
+Purchasing Services is responsible for the orderly disposal of surplus, obsolete and worn out equipment (GVSU Procedures Manual, Section 6).
+All items acquired by University departments, regardless of funding source, are considered property of the University and subject to the University's Property Disposal Policy and Procedures.
+Contact Purchasing at 616-331-2283 if you have any questions or need assistance.

-A. Proceeds from any sale of surplus property will be deposited in a general revenue fund.
-Requests for transfer of funds to a specific department, must be submitted in writing to the Assistant Vice President for Business & Finance.
+Proceeds from any sale of surplus property will be deposited in a general revenue fund.
+Requests for transfer of funds to a specific department must be submitted in writing to the Assistant Vice President for Business and Finance.